 Crowds / Fully Booked Tours

 It's a very popular attraction and advisable to book these tours in advance especially during the peak season in summer.
 Early morning trips are not always fully booked, but from 10 am onwards the boats fill up pretty fast.
 Either book an early morning whale watching trip or far in advance if you prefer a later tour.
-Day trips from Christchurch are offered.
-If you are limited in time don't miss this exceptional place for whale watching and book a day trip from Christchurch: Kaikoura Day Tour & Whale Watching Cruise from Christchurch
+One of the best tours is being offered by Whale Watch Kaikoura: Kaikoura Whale Watching Cruise (book in advance)

 Temps are pleasant from November to March often around 20°C during the day.
 Nights temps are usually around 10°C. From April to October, the temps are on average above 10°C up to 16 °C. Significant rainfall can happen throughout the year.
 The wettest months occur from March to August.
 Due to the forecast tours can get canceled.
 Often the wind increases in the afternoon, and it's pretty rough on the boat.
 Be prepared if you struggle from sea-sickness.

 There are day trips available from Christchurch to Kaikoura and back just for the whale watching trip.
 If you are limited in time that's a good idea.
 We loved to stay in Kaikoura for three reasons; First tours can get canceled due to poor weather, second, if there isn't any whale sighting you get 80 % refunded and you could book a second trip, third there is so much more to explore in Kaikoura like the fur seal colony.
 Bookmark the link for the best accommodation deals in Kaikoura and stay here at least for two nights.